 Hyperactivity in kids can be a warning sign of something more or it can just be a normal part of childhood.
 Kids are a bundle of energy, and that’s totally normal.
 But sometimes parents question whether, with all of that bouncing off the walls, if there’s something more.
+Only based on a child’s social interaction and hyperactive behavior, an average person can’t decide whether the child’s behavior is normal or if they are suffering from a disorder.
+It’s the job of a child psychologist.
 With disorders out there like ADHD, Autism spectrum disorder, and Sensory processing disorder, parents may wonder if there is something deeper going on to explain hyperactivity.
 So how do you know if your kid is just hyper or has more complicated issues?
-Here are some red flags to consider:
+Here are some symptoms of hyperactivity and categories to consider:

 Warning Signs of Attention Deficit Hyperactivity Disorder

 Although attention deficit hyperactivity disorder can be present from birth, it generally goes unnoticed until children reach elementary school age.
-ADHD is a neurodevelopmental disorder characterized by excessive activity, trouble paying attention, and uncontrollable behavior.
-The difficulty in identifying ADHD in young children is that all young children display these behaviors–they are part of normal childhood development.
+ADHD is a neurodevelopmental disorder characterized by excessive activity, trouble paying attention (attention deficit disorder), and uncontrollable behavior.
+There are difficulties in identifying the symptoms of ADHD because all young children display these behaviors – they are part of normal childhood development.

 If your toddler bounces off the walls, doesn’t seem to listen when you tell her to stop or has an emotional meltdown when she doesn’t get the happy meal toy she wants…don’t worry, those behaviors are to be expected.
-However, you can suspect ADHD in your child if she doesn’t seem to grow out of it.
+These are just normal childhood behaviors with much energy going on.
+However, you can suspect ADHD in your child if she doesn’t seem to grow out of it, and displays impulsive behavior each time.
 Children diagnosed with ADHD do not grow out of these behaviors when they reach ages six and older.
+Effective treatment can eradicate ADHD symptoms.
 See your pediatrician if your child consistently displays some of the following warning signs of ADHD: